JingyiBi/GDIM32-Final-AAA/README.md

 Why This Pattern Helped Our Game？

-1. Easy to understand: Instead of messy code with lots of `if` statements, we just check the `GameState` enum to know what the game should do.
+1. Easy to understand: Instead of messy code with lots of if statements, we just check the GameState enum to know what the game should do.
 Even new coders can see "FirstOrder = burger, SecondOrder = pizza".

-2. Hard to break: Enums only let us use the states we defined (like `FirstOrder`), so we can’t accidentally use a fake state (like "BurgerDone123") that would crash the game.
+2. Hard to break: Enums only let us use the states we defined, so we can’t accidentally use a fake state that would crash the game.

-3. Easy to change: If we want to add a new state (like "BonusOrder"), we just add it to the enum and write one small piece of code—we don’t have to rewrite all the game logic.
+3. Easy to change: If we want to add a new state, we just add it to the enum and write one small piece of code.
+We don’t have to rewrite all the game logic.

 This pattern made our game’s flow (burger order -> pizza order -> finished) clear and easy to fix.